lishid/Orebfuscator/README.md

 The definitive Anti X-Ray plugin for CraftBukkit

 ### Changelog:
+- Updated to support 1.14 - 1.14.4 (Thanks SydMontague and NgLoader)
 - Updated to support 1.11 - 1.11.2
 - Updated to support 1.10 (Thanks Asgorioth)
 - Updated to support 1.9.4